70+ Astonishing World Pollution Facts

 What is Pollution?

 Pollution is one of the most overlooked concepts in today’s world.
-Pollution can be defined as adulteration of air, water, and soil by way of a contaminant entering into a natural environment, typically by humans that are unsafe for living organisms.
+Pollution is the adulteration of air, water, and soil by way of a contaminant.
+Humans usually introduce the contaminant into the natural environment.
+It is unsafe for all living organisms.

-The most typical kinds of pollution are air pollution, water pollution, ocean pollution, agricultural pollution, and land pollution. all of these various types of pollution have led to an increase in the carbon emissions which has led to climate change.
+The most typical kinds of pollution are air, water, and ocean pollution as well as agricultural and land pollution.
+All of these various types of pollution have led to an increase in carbon emissions which has led to climate change.

 Below are 70+ Shocking Facts on World Pollution

-Fact 2: More than 1 billion people around the world don’t have access to nontoxic, drinkable clean water. availability to unsafe water is increasing whereas clean water is becoming sparse day by day.
+Fact 2: About 2 billion people around the world don’t have access to nontoxic, drinkable clean water according to the World Bank.
+Availability of unsafe water is increasing whereas clean water is becoming sparse day by day.

-Fact 5: Pollution kills 100 million mammals and more than 1 million seabirds per year.
+Fact 5: Ocean plastic pollution kills 100 million mammals and more than 1 million seabirds per year.

-Fact 6: Communities who reside in high-density urban air pollution regions have a 20% higher risk of passing away from lung cancer than those living in less polluted regions.
+Fact 6: Communities living in high-density urban air pollution regions are prone to lung cancer.
+They have a 20% higher risk of passing away from lung cancer than those living in less polluted regions.

-Fact 7: Nearly 46% of the lakes in America are exceedingly polluted and therefore unsafe for swimming, fishing, and marine life.
+Fact 7: According to the latest Lake Quality Assessment of the US EPA, nearly 46% of the lakes in America are exceedingly polluted.
+Thus they are unsafe for swimming, fishing, and marine life.

-Fact 8: In the great “Smog Disaster” that occurred in London in the year 1952, about four thousand people died in a few days owing to the high concentrations of outdoor air pollution.
+Fact 8: A great “Smog Disaster” occurred in London in the year 1952.
+About four thousand people died in a few days owing to the high concentrations of outdoor air pollution.
+It is not without reason that it’s called death smog.

-Fact 9: The United States makes up 30% of the planet’s waste and uses 25% of the Earth’s natural resources.
+Fact 9: The United States produces 12% of the planet’s waste although it has 4% of the world’s population.
+Here we are talking about Municipal Solid Waste only.
+Moreover, the US uses 25% of the Earth’s natural resources.

-Fact 11: Each year, about one trillion gallons of unprocessed sewage and industrial waste is disposed in the U.S water.
+Fact 11: Each year, about one trillion gallons of unprocessed sewage and industrial waste are disposed of in the U.S. waterways.

 Fact 12: Children make up only 10% of the world’s pollution but are susceptible to 40% of global illnesses.